 Agriculture Literacy and Education

 Through agriculture literacy and education, Mesa Conservation District aims to educate local students on the importance of agriculture within their communities and the potential career options for the future.
-Through hands-on activities, students learn about drought-tolerant crops and water conservation, soil health principles, water use management, and plant sciences.
+Through hands-on activities, students learn about drought-tolerant crops and water conservation, soil health principles, water use management, hydrology, and plant sciences.

 If you are interested in having Mesa Conservation District as a guest speaker in your classroom, camp, or educational program, email mesaconservationdistrict@gmail.com to schedule.